 CST volunteers show their commitment to protecting our community after London and Manchester attacks

 Following the tragic Manchester and London attacks, which left 30 people dead, two hundred CST security volunteers participated in vigorous, specially designed security training scenarios.
 CST’s staff and volunteers are fully committed to the task at hand, confronting the threats facing both the Jewish community and our wider British society.
 Read more…

 CST hosted the 14th annual workshop for specialists on the far right last week at a central London location.
 The workshop brings together global expert groups and researchers who focus on the far right to analyse current threats and the state of the far right today.
 Read more…

 CST was privileged to assist the Belz community in Stamford Hill with the first visit by Rabbi Yissachar Dov Rokeach to the UK in 23 years.
 The Belz community approached CST just under two months before the trip, seeking assistance.
 There were numerous highly detailed planning meetings which led to Belz, CST and two commercial security companies working together in close partnership before and throughout the visit.
 Read more…

 30 May 2017 by CST

 The US-based Anti-Defamation League has released the fourth index of antisemitism, which polls attitudes towards Jews globally.
-In the UK, the major findings include that 10% of the population harbour antisemitic attitudes; an increase of 2% from figures released in 2014.
+In the UK, the major findings include that 10% of the population harbour antisemitic attitudes; a decrease of 2% from figures released in 2015.
 The methodology looked specifically at antisemitic stereotypes, such as beliefs in Jewish power in politics, media and financial market, and also analysed anti-Muslim sentiment.
 The polling results revealed specifically looked at beliefs in the UK, Germany and France.
 Read more…

 24 May 2017 by CST